Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

 \begin{defnsub} We define the \emph{isogeny category} of $p$-divisible groups over a scheme $\XX$ over $\Spf\Zp$ as follows: \begin{itemize} \item objects are $p$-divisible groups over $\XX$ \item morphisms $\iota:X \dra X'$ are global sections of the following Zariski sheaf over $\XX$:

 If $\XX$ is quasi-compact (for example, $\XX = \Spec R$ for $R\in\Nilp_W$) then morphisms can be understood as equivalence classes of diagrams of the form

 where the equivalence relation is defined by ``calculus of fractions''.
 We also say that $\iota$ is \emph{defined up to isogeny}, and often write $\iota=\ivtd{p^n}\iota'$ or $\iota' = p^n\iota$. \end{itemize} We will use dashed arrows $X\dra X'$ to denote morphisms defined up to isogeny.
-By \emph{quasi-isogeny} $\iota:X\dra X'$, we mean an isomorphism in the isogeny category; or equivalently, an invertible global section of $\QHom_R(X,X')$.
+By \emph{quasi-isogeny} $\iota:X\dra X'$, we mean an isomorphism in the isogeny category; i.e., an invertible global section of $\QHom_R(X,X')$.
 Let $\Qisg_R(X,X')$ be the set of quasi-isogenies.
 A quasi-isogeny $\iota$ is called an \emph{isogeny} if $\iota$ is an actual map of $p$-divisible groups.

-We define the \emph{height} $h(\iota)$ of an isogeny $\iota:X\ra X'$ to be a locally constant function on $\XX$ so that over any connected component of $\XX$, the order of $\ker(\iota)$ is $p^{h(\iota)}$.
+We define the \emph{height} $h(\iota)$ of an isogeny $\iota:X\ra X'$ to be a locally constant function on $\XX$ so that Zariski-locally on $\XX$, the order of $\ker(\iota)$ is $p^{h(\iota)}$.
 We extend the definition of the \emph{height} to a quasi-isogenies by